taihangd/VIVID/README.md

 - traj_rec_solver.py
   - path inference query algorithm.

-## Cache Data Preparation
-Before testing, run the .py file in the "./cache_data" to generation cache data.

 ## Run the Code
+Run the .py file in the "./datasets" to generate cache data.
 After setting the configuration, to start VIVID, simply run:

 ```
 python main.py \